How Hospice support works

 2. Our care will continue to be available, free of charge, to anyone with a terminal illness or life-limiting condition, who lives in our service area, including support for their families/whānau; regardless of their views on assisted dying (euthanasia or physician assisted suicide).

-3. Hospice Mid-Northland staff and volunteers will not administer or be present for assisted dying procedures, nor can these procedures take place in the In-Patient Unit (IPU) in Whangarei or anywhere else at our premises.
+3. Hospice Mid-Northland staff and volunteers will not administer or be present for assisted dying procedures, nor can these procedures take place in the In-Patient Unit (IPU) in Whangarei or anywhere else on Hospice premises.

-Hospice Mid-Northland respects a person’s right to make choices, particularly around the end of their life.
+Hospice Mid-Northland and Far North Community Hospice respects a person’s right to make choices, particularly around the end of their life.

 We will continue to provide specialist palliative care and end-of-life care to any person needing support, regardless of their personal views on assisted dying.